j-bro/revenue-recognition/README.txt

 The source code of the project can be found under the 'src/' directory, however this does not contain the project build files.
 The full project build files can be found at 'https://github.com/j-bro/revenue-recognition/archive/submission.zip'.
 From the project root directory, run './gradlew build' to generate the WAR file.

-Bonus: if you have Docker installed on your local machine, you can generate a Dockerfile from which you can then start a container by running './gradlew createDockerfile'.
+Bonus: if you have Docker installed on your local machine, you can generate a Dockerfile by running ./gradlew createDockerfile.
-You should also be able to directly start a container by running './gradlew startContainer' (no guarantees on this though).
+This Dockerfile can be used to start a container running a Tomcat server with the application already installed.
+Be sure to pass the environment variables to the container using the -e flag.

 (c) 2016 Jeremy Brown